Eton, Georgia

 Eton is a town in Murray County, Georgia, United States.
 It is part of the Dalton, Georgia Metropolitan Statistical Area.
 The population was 824 at the 2020 census, down from 910 in 2010.

 History

 A post office called Eton has been in operation since 1906.
-The community's name most likely is a transfer from Eton College, in England.
+The community's name is most likely a transfer from Eton College, in England.

 Geography

 Eton is located north of the center of Murray County at (34.822554, -84.761826).
 U.S. Route 411 passes through the center of town, leading south 4 mi to Chatsworth, the county seat, and north 21 mi to Ocoee, Tennessee.
 Georgia State Route 286 leads west from Eton 7 mi to Dawnville.

 According to the United States Census Bureau, Eton has a total area of 1.3 sqmi, all land.
 Mill Creek runs through the southern part of the town, flowing west toward the Conasauga River.
 1030 ft Camp Ground Mountain rises above the town to the south.